 I can’t tell you how many times I’ve heard parents complain about how their children don’t ever call or text them.
 Guess what?
 It’s not their job, it’s yours.

 Children need to be reassured that they matter to us and that divorce hasn’t changed that.
-One way to reinforce how important your children are to you is by initiating that contact on a consistent and regular basis when they’re not with you.
+One way to reinforce how important your kids are to you is by initiating that contact on a consistent and regular basis when they’re not with you.

-Keep in mind, every text you send or call you make isn’t going to lead to a meaningful conversation.
+Keep in mind every text you send or call you make isn’t going to lead to a meaningful conversation.
 The goal is to let them know you’re thinking of them.

 Not only will consistent contact help your children feel more secure, but recent research also shows that kids who are able to maintain a close and connected relationship with each of their parents post-divorce are more well-adjusted than children who don’t.
-Believe it or not, sending texts, picking up the phone to call or video chat makes a big difference.
+Believe it or not, sending texts, picking up the phone to call, or video chat makes a big difference.